 Impairment procedures.
-All corporate loans in default are reviewed on a monthly basis by the Credit Committee to determine the amount of any impairment loss to be recognised, either by reducing the carrying amount or by recording a provision for impairment.
+All default corporate loans are subject to monthly review by the Credit Committee to determine the of any impairment loss to be recognised, either by reducing the carrying amount or by recording a provision for impairment.
 The amount of the impairment loss is based on the present value of probable net recoveries, including the realisation of collateral.